ShepherdCode/ShepherdGrid/README.md

 ## Ubuntu
 * On Windows, use rufus to format a bootable USB stick.
+* Try #1.
-* We test installed Ubuntu desktop on one node.
-The node now has dual boot.
+We test installed Ubuntu desktop on one node.
+The node could dual boot.
 Booting into Ubuntu works.
 (5/14/18)
+* Try #2.
-* We installed Ubuntu desktop over Windows on 3 nodes: Shep1, Shep2, Shep3.
+We installed Ubuntu desktop over Windows on 3 nodes: Shep1, Shep2, Shep3.
 (5/21/18)
+* Try #3.
-* We installed Unbuntu [Server](https://www.ubuntu.com/download/server) 18.04 LTS from USB to 3 nodes: shep1, shep2, shep3.
+We installed Unbuntu [Server](https://www.ubuntu.com/download/server) 18.04 LTS from USB to 3 nodes: shep1, shep2, shep3.
-* With just Ubuntu Server, the computer interface was hard to use: full screen text, no windows, no browsers, no mouse, no cut & paste, no scroll back.
+With just Ubuntu Server, the computer interface was hard to use: full screen text, no windows, no browsers, no mouse, no cut & paste, no scroll back.
 We had difficulty configuring slurm.
+* Try #4
 Therefore we installed ubuntu desktop.
 That probably installed way too much GUI stuff.
 This is a big install (1 GB, 50 minutes to install) and might not be required on for the remaining nodes.
 Later, we should pare down the software we install on grid nodes.
 See this [argument](https://askubuntu.com/questions/53822/how-do-you-run-ubuntu-server-with-a-gui)
 and this [guide](https://help.ubuntu.com/community/ServerGUI).
+We turned off screen lock.

 ## Slrum
 * Slurm